quentinblampey/gbm_hackathon/README.md

 conda activate gbmhackathon
 ```

+4. Optional, fork the repository
+If you aim to share your code with your team members, consider doing
+a fork or create a copy of the actual repository with a new name.

-4. Clone the repository and install the dependencies.
+5. Clone the repository and install the dependencies.
 ```bash
 cd /home/ec2-user/SageMaker
 git clone https://github.com/owkin/gbm_hackathon.git